peterfpeterson/morebin/README.md

     make
     sudo make install

-To make the installer is just the extra
+To make the installer (rpm only for now) is just the extra

     make package